 You may also find that you are unintentionally injured whilst on public transport.
 Injuries can occur in a number of ways and the cause of injury will be important when making a compensation claim.

 Types of public transport accident compensation claims

-Injuries on public transport are commonly caused when the driver or operator of the vehicle moves unexpectedly or brakes suddenly, causing people to fall etc. Other examples may include: closing the door on a passenger; or a driver pulling away from the curb or platform, causing injury to a passenger.
-Like any mode of transport, public transport vehicles are also subject to collisions with other vehicles or property and these accidents can cause injury to passengers.
+Injuries on public transport are commonly caused when the driver or operator of the vehicle moves unexpectedly or brakes suddenly, causing people to fall, etc. Other examples may include: closing the door on a passenger; or a driver pulling away from the curb or platform causing injury to a passenger.
+Like any mode of transport, public transport vehicles are also subject to collisions with other vehicles or property and these accidents can cause injuries.

 What to do if you have been injured on public transport

 If you’re injured on public transport – whether it was a bus, train, tram or ferry – there are several important steps you should take to protect your rights to compensation: